 - Presence of certain co-morbid conditions that lead to rapid clinical deterioration in a child with non-severe disease require hospital admission which include:

 - Diabetes

-- Congenital heart disease
+- · Congenital heart disease

-- Chronic lung disease
+- · Chronic lung disease

-- Cerebrovascular disease
+- · Cerebrovascular disease

-- Chronic kidney disease
+- · Chronic kidney disease

-- Nephrotic syndrome
+- · Nephrotic syndrome

 - Immunosuppression

-- Obesity
+- · Obesity

 - Malignancy

 Other patients can be managed in home under telemedicine guidance of the Health Care provider.
-Oral antimicrobials to be used on a case by case basis, especially for children with high risk of disease progression (immunocompromised, congenital heart disease, malignancy, etc.) and also in those cases with suspicion of bacterial co-infection (after sending blood culture) as per the hospital antibiotic policy.
+Oral antimicrobials to be used on a case by case basis, especially for children with high risk of disease progression (immunocompromised, congenital heart disease, malignancy, etc.) and also in those cases suspicion of bacterial co-infection (after sending blood culture) as per the hospital antibiotic policy.
 Oral Paracetamol and other symptomatic treatment to be done as explained above.
-Rest to be done as per treatment of non-severe infection.
+Corticosteroids may be needed in moderate infection if there is a need for supplemental oxygen.
+Intravenous fluids are to be started in those patients with poor oral intake.
+Rest to be done as per treatment of mild infection.

-2.5.2 Indication for referral to higher centers:
+2.5.2 Indication for Referral to Tertiary centers:

-- 1. Children with COVID-19 worsening severe or critical disease - Children with non-severe COVID-19 who are at risk for severe disease due to underlying conditions (e.g. immunocompromised).
+- 1. Children with COVID-19 worsening severe or critical disease - Children with mild to moderate COVID-19 who are at risk for severe disease due to underlying conditions (e.g. immune compromised) may be referred.